brunoluiz/brunoluiz.github.io/content/blog/2022/aug/imagewand-privacy-first-image-conversion-experiment-with-golang-and-wasm/index.md

 I've [created an internal package (jasm)](https://github.com/brunoluiz/imagewand/blob/main/jasm/wasm.go) with a few helper functions to interface with JavaScript values.
 [It made `wasm/main.go` way cleaner](https://github.com/brunoluiz/imagewand/blob/main/cmd/wasm/main.go#L20-L48), but certainly the most important of all is the `Await` method.

 ### Golang and JavaScript promises

 JavaScript applications are single-threaded and leverage an event-loop strategy.
 Certain tasks might cause it to block, such as disk or network operations.
 JavaScript can schedule these operations by spinning processes off the event-loop, without blocking the main thread.
-A common way of doing[ it is through Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
+A common way of doing[it is through Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).

 Golang HTTP calls are [using JavaScript's `fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) under the hood, for example.
 This results in a blocking operation (network call), which needs to be handled properly.
 Using `net/http` functions incorrectly will result in a runtime deadlock error.
 It is a common mistake, been even pointed out on the [`syscall/js.FuncOf` documentation](https://pkg.go.dev/syscall/js#FuncOf):